pallavi-shankar/pallavi-shankar/README.md

 ---

-- 🌱 I’m currently learning and working with **MERN Stack**
-- 💻 I have built freelance projects and personal portfolios using **React, Node.js, MongoDB, and Tailwind CSS**
+- 💻 Built **freelance and personal projects** using React, Node.js, MongoDB, Tailwind CSS, and more.
 - 👨‍💻 All of my projects are available at: [Portfolio](https://pallavi-shankar.github.io/Portfolio/)
 - 💬 Ask me about **C++, Java, DSA, Python, HTML, CSS, MERN Stack**
 - 📫 Reach me at: **pallavishankar2802@gmail.com**